How distant geopolitical events can affect corporate financial disclosures and investor risk

 The Rare Earth Reality Check

 Companies in renewable energy, defense, and technology sectors are increasingly vocal about their dependence on rare earth minerals, many of which come from politically unstable regions or countries with strained relationships with the United States.
+The U.S. Geological Survey reports that China controls approximately 60% of global rare earth mining and 90% of rare earth processing capacity (USGS, 2024).

 The 10-K language: "We source critical materials from a limited number of suppliers, many located in regions subject to political and economic instability.
 Trade restrictions or supply disruptions could significantly increase our costs or halt production."